 THE CENSUS OF MODERN GREEK LITERATURE IN THE ENGLISH-SPEAKING WORLD

-The CENSUS (= Checklist of ENglish-Language Sources Useful in the Study of Modern Greek Literature) seeks to provide references to all the translations and all the critical studies in English that relate to Modern Greek Literature from AD 1200 to the present, published anywhere in the world (from AD 1813 onwards).
+The CENSUS (= Checklist of ENglish-Language Sources Useful in the Study of Modern Greek Literature) facilitates access to modern Greek literature for speakers of English, by providing references to all the English-language translations of modern Greek literature and to all the critical studies in English that relate to modern Greek literature from the twelfth century AD to the present, published anywhere in the world.
+The CENSUS collection includes references both to works published in full book-form and to items published within volumes, such as shorter literary pieces and articles usually 'hidden' within larger collective works.
+The current range of discovered references extends from AD 1813 to today.

 The new edition of the CENSUS will be made available online, published under Open Access, in machine-readable format that will be searchable and extensible.
-We aim at publishing both a book in print and a fully searchable and extensible database.
-The book's text will also be posted online in digital format (as an indexed pdf).
+We aim at publishing both a book in print (including references up through 2012) and a fully searchable and extensible database (including references up to 'today') .
+We also anticipate posting the book's text online in digital format (as an indexed pdf).

 An important new feature of the CENSUS is that it fully indexes the contents of large collective volumes such as anthologies (in greater detail than in any other available source), thus facilitating detailed searches (both simple and complex) and precise retrieval.
 Special attention is given to identifying all personal names (by authority form and variant spellings) and to tagging them by function [e.g., creative author, translator, editor, etc.).
 Online sources are also recorded.